SteveLauC/Notes/database/CMU15-445-2022-fall/Lecture9_Index_Concurrency_Control.md

    operation, this latch will always be a write latch, this almost makes our data structure single-threaded.

-   A better algorithm (for insert/delete) is that: we just assume that path from root node to the target leaf node is safe, and modifications won't happen along the path, and thus we can always acquire a shared (read) latch, and release it after we land on the child node.
-When reach the target leaf node, acquire the write latch on the target leaf node, we judge if we are safe, if we are safe, then do the things we need.
+   A better algorithm (for insert/delete) is that: we just assume that the modification will **ONLY happen in the target leaf node, it won't propagate at all**.
+With this, we can acquire read locks from root to the parent node of the target leaf node, then acquire the write lock to the leaf node.

-   If we are not safe, release all the latches (one or multiple read latches and one write latch), abort our current opeartion and fall back to the "bad" algorithm.
+   If our assumption is correct, then we can release the read latches and do the modification.
+If the assumption is wrong, then we release all the latches (one or multiple read latches and one write latch), abort the current operation and fall back to latch crabbing.

    > This better algorithm is more like a gamble.